hashchange/jquery.scrollable/README.md

     .scrollTo( { x: 800 }, { append: true } );
 ```

 When chaining scroll movements, the `append` option does the trick.
-Normally, when you call `scrollTo()`, a previous, ongoing scroll animation is stopped in its tracks and replaced by the new one.
+Normally, when you call `scrollTo()`, a previous, ongoing scroll animation is [stopped in its tracks][overlapping-calls] and replaced by the new one.
 With `append: true`, you can prevent that and queue your scroll movements.

 ### Relative scrolling